phaserjs/phaser/README.md

 * Group.countLiving and countDead used to return -1 if the Group was empty, but now return 0.
 * Text can now be fixedToCamera, updated world/fixed to camera example to show this.
 * ArcadePhysics.overlap and collide now recognise TileSprites in the collision checks.
+* Lots of documentation fixes in the Tween class.
+* Tweens fire an onLoop event if they are set to repeat. onComplete is now only fired for the final repeat (or never if the repeat is infinite)

 Bug Fixes: